cyberark/pas-orchestrator/README.md

 ## Usage

-The Role consists of two parts, each part is running seperatly:
+The Role consists of two parts, each part runs independently:

-**Components Deployment**
+**Part 1 - Components Deployment**

 The task will trigger the components main roles, each role will trigger it's sub tasks (prerequisities/installation, etc.) by default, all tasks are set to true except registration.